Date of Award:

 Abstract

-Results indicated that as grade level increases, the relationship between measures of ORF, SRF, and reading comprehension changes.
-Additionally, SRF measures can be a viable alternative to ORF measures for upper elementary students as a predictor of reading comprehension and on the TCAP high-stake assessment.
+Results of this study indicated that as grade level increases, the relationship between measures of ORF, SRF, and reading comprehension changes.
+As students progress from fourth to fifth grade, the ORF measure has a higher correlation with reading comprehension for fourth-grade students, while the SRF measure has a higher correlation than the ORF measure with reading comprehension for fifth-grade students.
+Measures of SRF can be a viable alternative to ORF measures for upper elementary students as predictors of reading comprehension and high-stakes assessment.

 Checksum